swopnil7/Hangman-SDL-C/README.md

-# Hangman-SDL-C
+# Hangman-In-C

-Welcome to **Hangman-SDL-C**, a visually appealing and interactive Hangman game built by me for my C class project using SDL2 and SDL2_ttf libraries.
+Welcome to **The-Hangman**, a visually appealing and interactive Hangman game built by me for my C class project using SDL2 and SDL2_ttf libraries.
 This project showcases a classic word-guessing game with enhanced graphics and animations to provide an engaging user experience.

 ## Features